 to build their confidence and self-esteem.

-A man of action rather
+A man of action rather than words,

 George showed them love by